Niko-7/codeit/README.md

 ## Hosting

-This React.JS application is hosted on [Netlify](https://www.netlify.com/) at https://social-news-project.netlify.app/.
+This React.JS application is hosted on [Netlify](https://www.netlify.com/) at https://codeit-nc.netlify.app/.
-Netlify is a platform for developers where they can host their web applications for free.

 ---